MoaRajj/Winding_Machine/README.md

 This system empowers the user with the ability to finely control the roller holder's speed, aligning it with the desired pulling speed.
 This ensures that the fiber strands are uniformly distributed across the roller.
 ## Challenges:
 A notable challenge encountered during this project was the need to effectively detect the state of the limit switches in order to trigger the motor's directional change.
-## Relevance:
-Similar to my previous projects, this endeavor resonates with my passion for automating and streamlining mundane tasks into efficient and controlled systems.

 ## Images:
 <p align="center" width="100%">